Bachelor of Arts

-A growing demand exists for Americans to become more familiar with Asia in business, journalism, government, education, information technology, and service.
-In the age of global economy and satellite communication, the Pacific rim nations have become America’s close partners in multinational business, diplomacy, and cultural exchange.
-Asia, the most populated region of the world, has developed some of the world’s fastest and most productive economies.
+A growing demand exists for Americans to become more familiar with Asia in business, journalism, government, education, information technology, culture and service.
+In the age of global economy and satellite communication, the Asian nations have become America’s close partners in multinational business, diplomacy, and cultural exchange.
+This most populated region of the world has developed some of the world’s fastest and most productive economies.

-BGSU is one of the few Ohio universities that offer an Asian Studies major leading to the Bachelor of Arts degree.
-Students gain a broad knowledge of the culture and societies of East Asia, South Asia, and Southeast Asia; an in-depth knowledge of one of the East Asian countries (Japan, China, and Korea), and the basic conversational and reading skills of an Asian language.
+BGSU is one of the few Ohio universities that offers an Asian Studies major leading to a Bachelor of Arts degree.
+Students gain a broad knowledge of the culture and societies of East Asia, South Asia, and Southeast Asia; an in-depth knowledge of one Asian country; and basic conversational and reading skills of an Asian language.

 Students must complete a minimum of 36 credit hours from an approved list of core and elective courses.
 The core courses are designed to introduce students to the social sciences and humanities and to provide them with a global outlook of the world and Asia.
-The elective courses provide students with in-depth knowledge of Asia and analytical and practical skills of selected disciplines, such as history, business, and political science.
+The elective courses provide students with in-depth knowledge of Asia and analytical and practical skills of selected disciplines.

-In addition, Asian Studies majors must complete two years of Japanese or Chinese.
-Upon completion of the program, students have a broad interdisciplinary, international, and comparative understanding of Asia and the United States and a functional ability in an Asian language that will enrich their professional and personal lives.
+Asian Studies majors must complete two years or the equivalent level in another Asian language.
+At BGSU Japanese and Chinese are currently offered.
+Upon completion of the program, students have a broad interdisciplinary, international, and comparative perspective on Asia and the United States and a functional ability in an Asian language that will enrich their professional and personal lives.

-Students have the opportunity to study in Asia as an exchange student at Nanzan University, Saitama University, or Hiroshima Jogakuin University in Japan, Yonsei University in Korea, or Shandong University or Xi’an International Studies in China.
-Students may apply for an international travel grant from the University’s international programs office to cover the round-trip airfare.
-Students may participate in a summer program at Nagoya Gakuin University in Japan and earn six credits.
-The credit earned in Asia counts toward the BGSU degree.
+Students have the opportunity to study in Asia as an exchange student at Nanzan University, Saitama University, Kobe College or Hiroshima Jogakuin University in Japan, Yonsei University or Sookmyung Women’s University in Korea, or Shandong University or Xi’an International Studies in China.
+Students may apply for international travel grants from the University’s International Programs and Partnership to offset the travel expense.
+Students may participate in summer programs in Asia across the university and earn credits toward the BGSU degree.

-Students can also participate in a business internship program and earn up to 12 credit hours in leading Japanese corporations.
-Students receive monthly stipends and free housing.
+Students can also participate in business internship programs and earn up to 12 credit hours while working.
 Students participating in the exchange and internship programs enjoy the rare experiences of studying, living, traveling, and working in Asia without delaying the completion of the degree program.

-The Japanese Club and the Chinese Club are active student organizations that value diversity and fellowship among students who study Asia and exchange ideas for mutual respect and understanding between Americans and Asians.
+The Japanese Club, the Chinese Club and the Korean Club are active student organizations that value diversity and fellowship among students who study Asia and exchange ideas for mutual respect and understanding between Americans and Asians.

-Asian Studies Forum features special lectures on Asia by guest speakers, faculty, and students who share their knowledge and interest of Asia on a variety of subjects.
+Asian Studies Forums features special lectures on Asia by guest speakers, faculty, and students who share their knowledge and interest of Asia on a variety of subjects.

-Nakama: US-Japan Business Dinner is an outreach program for local business executives from Japanese and American companies in northwestern Ohio and southeastern Michigan.
-Asian Studies sponsors the program to promote fellowship, business opportunities, and cultural exchanges.
+Asian Studies sponsors the U.S.-Japan Business Dinner Meetings to promote fellowship, business opportunities, and cultural exchanges.
+It is an outreach program for local business executives from Japanese and American companies in Ohio and Michigan.

-The Asian Studies major awards the following scholarships to students every spring:
+The Asian Studies Program awards the following scholarships to students every year: